socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 * *Conformist*: "One bounded context uses the services of another but is not a stakeholder to that other bounded context.
 As such it uses "as-is" (conforms to) the protocols or APIs provided by that bounded context."
 * *Anti-Corruption Layer (ACL)*: "One bounded context uses the services of another and is not a stakeholder, but aims to minimize impact from changes in the bounded context it depends on by introducing a set of adapters – an anti-corruption layer."

-*Note:* These patterns describe organizational relationships, first and foremost (not technical ones).
+The extensions are:

-Summaries of the patterns from the original DDD book as well as the extensions are available for free download in the book ["Domain-Driven Design Reference"](http://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), also by Eric Evans.
-For instance, Partnership is defined as: "Where development failure in either of two contexts would result in delivery failure for both, forge a partnership between the teams in charge of the two contexts.
+* *Partnership* is defined as: "Where development failure in either of two contexts would result in delivery failure for both, forge a partnership between the teams in charge of the two contexts.
 Institute a process for coordinated planning of development and joint management of integration.
 The teams must cooperate on the evolution of their interfaces to accommodate the development needs of both systems.
 Interdependent features should be scheduled so that they are completed for the same release".
-An additional relationship pattern is *Separate Ways*, expressing that it has been decided not to collaborate and/or integrate two Bounded Contexts.
+* *Separate Ways*, expressing that it has been decided not to collaborate and/or integrate two Bounded Contexts.
 Note that not show all relationship patterns (old and newer) appear in the Figure above ("Strategic DDD Concepts and their Relations").
+* *Big Ball of Mud*.

+*Note:* These patterns describe organizational relationships, first and foremost (not technical ones).

+Summaries of the patterns from the original DDD book as well as the extensions are available for free download in the book ["Domain-Driven Design Reference"](http://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), also by Eric Evans.

 While being organizational, the relationships can still serve as input for technical design work.
 They differing with respect to the following design concerns: